Author: Will Webster

 It allows us to do things like carrying out exit polls during elections, map the spread and effects rates of epidemics across geographical areas, and carry out nationwide census research that provides a snapshot of society and culture.

-Sampling strategies vary widely across different disciplines and research areas, and from study to study.
+Sampling strategies in research vary widely across different disciplines and research areas, and from study to study.